 Skip to main content

-The need to build at least 300,000 new homes a year in England has become an established part of the political furniture.
-Arguably that requirement could be higher.
-A report commissioned by the National Housing Federation (NHF) and Crisis from Heriot-Watt University suggested that 340,000 should be built; the Centre for Cities puts the figure at 440,000; and analysis by the Financial Times suggests that the figure could be as high as 529,000 if current net migration levels hold.
+The need to build at least 300,000 new homes a year in England has become an established part of the political furniture, but that requirement could actually be much higher.
+A report commissioned by the National Housing Federation and Crisis from Heriot-Watt University suggested that 340,000 should be built; the Centre for Cities puts the figure at 440,000; and analysis by the Financial Times suggests that the figure could be as high as 529,000 if current net migration levels hold.

 Analysis by Lichfields for HBF and LPDF (see below) puts the current shortfall of homes at 2.1 million, rising to close to 3 million by 2030, and suggests that 2.4 million extra homes would be needed to match the per capita average of comparable northern European countries.